 You never know where life’s adventures will take you, whether you’re lost in the woods or stuck in your apartment during a power outage or hurricane.
 With the weather warming up we are definitely longing to get out and go for those longer hikes and camping adventures, (see our tips for bringing your dogs along HERE).
 One of the biggest benefits of living a self-sufficient lifestyle is the confidence and power that comes with knowing just how to handle difficult situations.
 Empower yourself by learning the best options for accessing clean water.
-Here is just what you need to know to purify your water.
+In my new Modern Pioneering video series I show you just what you need to know to purify your water.

 How To Purify Your Water: